ghoomfrog/silili/examples.md

 *anta wika?* — You're healthy? — How are you?

-*ana nama! anta?* — I'm good!
+*ana wika! anta?* — I'm healthy!
 You?

 *nawa.* — Neutral. — Not much.